Bring Your Own Devices (BYOD) GUIDE

 Intel HD Graphics 3000

-Please feel free to email the school with any questions, we are happy guide you in the purchase of your child’s BYOD.
+Please feel free to email the school with any questions, we are happy guide you in the purchase of your child’s device for school.

 Mary Jane Gemao